akosh-tech/aws-s3-first-project/README.md

 # aws-s3-first-project
-My first AWS S3 beginner project demonstrating bucket creation, file upload, and secure access configuration using best practices.
+My first AWS S3 beginner project demonstrates bucket creation, file upload, and secure access configuration using best practices.

 ## 👋 Overview
 This is my first hands-on project using Amazon Web Services.
 I used Amazon S3 to create a storage bucket, upload a file, and understand how cloud storage works in real life.